fqantonio/GoingInductive/README.md

 # GOALS, RESEARCH QUESTIONS and HYPOTHESIS

-The **main goal** is to understand the impact of changing from Direct Instruction (Merrill, 2007) to Merriënboer's Inductive Methodology Four Component Instructional (4C/ID) (van Merriënboer, Kirschner, 2007) in a bLearning setting.
+The **main goal** is to understand the impact of changing from Direct Instruction (Merrill, 2007) to Merriënboer's Inductive Methodology Four Component Instructional (4C/ID) (van Merriënboer, Kirschner, 2007) in a bLearning setting using MOODLE as a Learning Managment System (LMS)(Cole, 2005).

-This analysis spread out in four learning outcomes areas, Learning Transfer, Lab Practice, Social Skills and Academic with this **research questions** guiding the process: what impact for this students learning outcomes?
+This analysis spread out in four learning outcomes areas, Learning Transfer, Lab Practice, Social Skills and Academic with this **research questions** guiding the process: what is the impact for the students learning outcomes?
 Who benefits more?
 What are the pros and cons about this methodological strategic decision?
 What are the implications for the stakeholders?

 The **hypothesis** is that this change will have an overall positive impact in the learning outcomes mentioned, because it's based on the 4C/ID methodology **'brain friendly'**, anchored on Brain Based Learning (BBL), Cognitive Load Theory (CLT), Multi-Intelligence Theory (MIT) and Multimedia Learning (ML), learning theories well established.
-For the stakeholders it will give some guidelines for better support the teaching work, not only in efficiency but also in learning strategies.
+(Jensen, 2005)(Sylvester,1995)(Gardner, 2011)(Mayer, 2005)(Plass, Moreno, Brünken, 2010).
+For the stakeholders it will give some guidelines for better support the teaching work, not only in efficiency but also in the learning strategies implementation.

 # CONTEXT and DATA